gnu-octave/GNU-Octave-enable-64/README.md

 who created one year ahead a [GitHub repository for GNU Octave 3.8][8].

 A very similar project to this one is [octave-64-bit-index-builder][9] by Mike Miller.
-A typical case of "I should have known earlier about it!" ;-)
+A typical case of "I should have known earlier about it!"
+:wink:

-For Windows, there is a cross-compiling solution, called [MXE-Octave](http://wiki.octave.org/MXE).
+For Windows, there is a cross-compiling solution, called [MXE-Octave](https://wiki.octave.org/MXE).
 It compiles all dependencies from scratch, thus requires much more disc space and time than this approach.